lordchetan7773/Post-listing-app/README.md

 3. Install dependencies using `npm install`.
 4. Run the development server using `npm start`.
 5. Access the application in your web browser at `http://localhost:3000`.

-## Contributing

-Contributions are welcome!
-If you have any suggestions, bug fixes, or new features to propose, please open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).